gatblau/neus/lib/docs/getting_started.md

 1. Target platform: for testing, select docker
 2. If target platform is vm then update the IP Addresses
+3. If the target platform is AWS EC2 then update the CI DIT public DNS name.

 ### Building the Toolset